tesar-tech/BlazorStatic/BlazorStaticWebsite/Content/Docs/deployment.md

 ## Netlify (Using Netlify build script to generate the output)

-In this scenario, we don|t need GitHub Actions at all.
+In this scenario, we don't need GitHub Actions at all.
 The whole process is handled by Netlify.

 See the result: https://blazorstatic.netlify.app/

 ### Step 1.
 Add the 'netlify.build.sh'

-For this example file is placed in `.github/workflows/netlify.build.sh`.
+For this example file is placed in [.github/workflows/netlify.build.sh](https://github.com/tesar-tech/BlazorStatic/blob/master/.github/workflows/netlify.build.sh).
 This script will be used by Netlify to build the project.

 ```
 #!/usr/bin/env bash